unpoly/unpoly3-slides/index.md

 # Cache revalidation

-Unpoly always cached `GET` responses for a few minutes:
+Unpoly has always cached `GET` responses for a few minutes.\
+This allowed for instant navigation between pages we visited earlier, but had some issues:

-- Problem with stale content
+- Users were sometimes seeing stale content.\
-- Many projects configured cache expiry down to a few seconds
+  Because of this many projects configured cache expiry down to a few seconds.
-- Every non-GET request cleared the entire cache
+- Every non-GET request cleared the entire cache.\
+  This caused unnecessary cache misses after submitting a form.

+Unpoly 3 fixes all of this with *cache revalidation*.

+---

-The cache in Unpoly 3 now follows a *stale-while-revalidate* pattern:
+The cache in Unpoly 3 now follows a *stale-while-revalidate* pattern.

-- After rendering stale content from the cache, Unpoly automatically reloads the fragment.
+After rendering stale content from the cache, Unpoly automatically reloads the fragment.
-- This is called *cache revalidation*.
+This process is called *cache revalidation*.

-- Longer cache times
+In effect Unpoly always renders twice:

+- A first render pass from the cache (which may be stale)
+- A second render pass from the server (which is always fresh)

+This has many benefits:

+- This allows a very long cache eviction time, allowing instant navigation for 90 minutes.
+- We no longer need to clear the cache after a form submission.
-- The user never sees stale content
+- Because we always revalidate cached content, the user always sees fresh content!

 ---